 The cash-pay alternative

 If you're uninsured, under-deductible, or your plan won't honor the polyp carve-out, cash-pay is cheaper than most people realize.
-An Austin ambulatory surgery center runs a bundled colonoscopy — anesthesia, gastroenterologist, facility, pathology on any polyps — for $1,175.
+An Austin ambulatory surgery center runs a bundled colonoscopy (anesthesia, gastroenterologist, facility, pathology on any polyps) from $1,275, and a few centers go lower.